blue-jay/blue-jay.github.io.hugo/content/index.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/blue-jay/blueprint)](https://goreportcard.com/report/github.com/blue-jay/blueprint)
 [![GoDoc](https://godoc.org/github.com/blue-jay/blueprint?status.svg)](https://godoc.org/github.com/blue-jay/blueprint)

-Blue Jay is a toolkit designed to get your web application off the ground.
-It's a collection of command line tools along with a web blueprint that is flexible enough to fit any project, yet provides a foundation so you can focus on the task instead of designing your own tools.
-You can easily change the structure and there is no rigid framework to which you have to conform.
-Even the command line tools like code generation and database migration are portable so they can be used outside your project.
+Blue Jay is a web toolkit for [Go](https://golang.org/).
+It's a collection of command-line tools and a web blueprint that allows you to easily structure your web application.
+There is no rigid framework to which you have to conform.

 There are a few components:

-- **Blueprint** is a model-view-controller (MVC) style web skeleton
+- [**Blueprint**](https://github.com/blue-jay/blueprint) is a model-view-controller (MVC) style web skeleton.

-- **Jay** is a command line tool with modules for find/replace, database migrations, and code generation
+- [**Jay**](https://github.com/blue-jay/jay) is a command line tool with modules for find/replace, database migrations, and code generation.

 ## Why Blue Jay?

-There are a few web frameworks for Go, but we support the Go mentality that you should keep your application dependency lean.
-Less dependencies means less bugs.
-It's also great to start developing your application right away instead of learning all the features of a framework and then developing once you are proficient enough.
+### Fun Answer
+After 300 stars on GitHub, I realized people really liked the boilerplate Model-View-Controller (MVC) web application in Go called [gowebapp](https://github.com/josephspurrier/gowebapp) so I gave it a better name and improved the documentation.

+### Real Answer
+Go is a blast to code in and it's great being part of a helpful community.
-Blue Jay provides a lean web skeleton called Blueprint to demonstrate how to structure a web application without locking developers to a framework.
-Blueprint includes well thought out example code that demonstrates a typical web workflow.
+Blue Jay provides a quickstart for developers with a lean web skeleton called **Blueprint** that demonstrates how to structure a web application with sample code.

 One of the things you'll notice while using Blueprint is how to abstract out external packages to make it easy to swap out components.
 Ultimately, you should